Brown's Peony Root Tincture

 Known Dosage (for Adults)

-Cramping & Muscle Tension: 1/2 teaspoon in warm water, sip slowly.
+Cramping and Muscle Tension: 1/2 teaspoon in warm water, sip slowly.
 Re-evaluate need for additional dosages.
 Do not take longer than a consecutive 4 week period.

 Immune Stimulant: 1/2 teaspoon in warm water when exposed to a cold or flu virus.